 Solanum melongena (84 days) Open pollinated.
 Pink-lavender with white shoulders, pear-shaped, 4-6" wide by 6-8" long.
 Sweet tender white flesh.
 Early and productive.

-Solanum aethiopicum (65 days shell, 90 days dry) Open pollinated.
+Solanum aethiopicum (65 days) Open pollinated.
 Sometimes called Ethiopian Eggplant or Garden Egg.
-Slightly sweeter and more delicate than S. melongena eggplants.
+Fruits mature to orange but are sweetest when they first turn from green to white.
 Great in curries and spreads.

-Zingiber officinale Rose-tinged pearlescent skin will draw customers from yards away.
-Suitable for high tunnel cultivation, even in our northern climate!
+Zingiber officinale (120 days) Suitable for high tunnel cultivation, even in our northern climate!
+Rose-tinged pearlescent skin will draw customers from yards away.

 Amaranthus hybridus (65 days to flower, 125 days to seed) Open pollinated.
 Is it a green vegetable?
 An ornamental?
 A gluten-free grain?
 Why, yes!
 No wonder Amaranth was sacred in pre-Columbian Mexico.